When Robert Zimmerman ask you to

 it’s more than a humble request; he is imploring you.

-When Bob Dylan sings of Johanna, about how “the ghost of electricity howls on the bones of her place, these visions of Johanna have taken my place”, he is asking you to believe in the impossible, in the surreal and the supernatural, in the extraordinary vision of the true artist.
+When Bob Dylan sings of Johanna, about how “the ghost of electricity howls on the bones of her face", these visions of Johanna have taken my place”, he is asking you to believe in the impossible, in the surreal and the supernatural, in the extraordinary vision of the true artist.
 In the pantheon of great, bona-fide artists, Dylan stands supreme, as a songwriter, lyricist, narrator, historian, observer of the world, prophet, philosopher, itinerant traveller, a modern Homer and Virgil rolled into one.

 He sang about the nuclear war and Armageddon, sensitive, frightening subjects, long before anyone even thought about them as suitable material for songs.
 For a singer in his mid-twenties, to have this vision, foresight, intelligence and eloquence, to have the musical and lyrical nous, to bring delicate, difficult topics so vividly to life and to turn them into symbols and portents, to make them into timeless music, is a most remarkable feat.
 But then Dylan is no mere or ordinary singer/songwriter; he is something much more, a totemic, modern and even post-modern, protean historian and chronicler of our time.
 While getting older, he has changed as all artists must in order to move with the times, to survive, to discover fresh inspiration, to engage in an eternal journey to find a new muse, new horizons and a telepathic mojo.